uncled1023/Combot/readme.md

 * MySQL v5.5 or greater
 * .NET Framework v4.5.1
+* Git (If using the GitVersionTask Nuget Package)

 ## Installation - Windows

 1) Download the Release.zip from the latest release in https://github.com/uncled1023/Combot/releases and extract the files to a directory of your choice.<br>
-2) Edit Combot.Servers.config to configure the bot for the correct servers, channels, owner information, and MySQL database.<br>
+2) Edit Combot.Servers.json to configure the bot for the correct servers, channels, owner information, and MySQL database.<br>
 3) If the database has not been created yet, import Database.sql from the master branch into the database.<br>
 4) Run Combot-Interface.exe